SwasthikBangera/HousingPrice/README.md

 # Housing Price Determination

-The goal was to predict housing prices using the Boston dataset.
-XGBoost Regessor was used to fit the model.
+The goal is to predict housing prices using the Boston dataset.
+XGBoost

+Data preprocessing

+Dataset plots

+Training the model: Regessor was used to fit the model.

+Determine the Mean Absolute Error